 Solar panel systems, which are formed by photovoltaic (PV) cells, capture sunlight and transform it into pure green energy that is ready to use.
 The generated energy can then be used to run all household appliances and lighting.
 The solar panels don’t necessarily need direct sunlight, they can still produce electricity during cloudy days.

 Are you interested in getting a solar panel system for your home?
 Greenmatch is here to help!
 Fill in the contact form to receive up to 4 free quotes without obligation.
 This will make your research a lot faster and easier and you will be able to compare different options.
 It only takes a minute to submit the form!

 Benefits of Solar Energy

 - Reduce your energy bills—as sunlight is a free source of energy, your costs are cut down to the ones needed to cover the initial investment for the installation.
 From then on your electricity bills will be diminished.

-- Earn money by producing clean energy—the FIT (Feed-In-Tariff) is a scheme introduced by the UK government and it pays you for the electricity you produce even if you are using it.
+- Earn money by producing clean energy—the FIT (Feed-In-Tariff) was a scheme introduced by the UK government and it pays you for the electricity you produce even if you are using it.
 However, the scheme ended in April 2019, and no new registrations are being accepted.

-- Sell electricity back to the national grid—the electricity that you don’t use and is left in excess will be sold back to the grid, allowing you to increase your earnings.
+- Sell electricity back to the national grid—under the FIT scheme, the electricity that you don’t use and is left in excess will be sold back to the grid, allowing you to increase your earnings.

 - Decrease your carbon emission—as solar power is pure green renewable energy, it doesn’t harm the environment in any way.